Marcos Ambrose: 2014

-Ambrose started with a seventh-place finish in the Sprint Unlimited, and an 18th-place finish in the Daytona 500.
-He then had 21st and 24th-place finishes at Phoenix and Las Vegas.
+Ambrose started with a seventh-place finish in the Sprint Unlimited, and an eighteenth place finish in the Daytona 500.
+He then had 21st and 24th place finishes at Phoenix and Las Vegas.
 At Bristol, Ambrose finished fifth in what was statistically one of Richard Petty Motorsports' best races to date, as teammate Aric Almirola finished third.
-It was Ambrose's first top five finish in a race since the 2012 Irwin Tools Night Race.
+It was Ambrose's first top-five finish in a race since the 2012 Irwin Tools Night Race.

 At Richmond, Ambrose was running in the top five of the Richmond 400.
 While racing Casey Mears mid-way into the race, Ambrose was bumped wide by Mears that lost Ambrose multiple positions.
 The two drivers confronted each other post race, which saw Ambrose land a punch into Mears' face after Mears was seen pushing Ambrose.
 Ambrose was fined $25,000 and Mears $15,000 for the altercation.
 Both drivers were placed on probation for one month.
 Despite the feud, both Casey and Marcos said they remain buddies and will "have a beer together" with Ambrose promising to buy.

 Ambrose finished 10th at Daytona for a top-ten finish while his teammate Aric Almirola won the race when rain had shortened the event.

 Ambrose returned to the Nationwide Series at Watkins Glen in the No. 09.
 Ambrose dominated the race and won his 5th Nationwide victory holding off Kyle Busch in a performance reminiscent of 2009.
 The next day Ambrose started second and after leading some laps, came up short after a side-by-side battle with former teammate A. J. Allmendinger who beat Ambrose by 1.5 seconds after accelerating away from Ambrose on the final lap.
 Ambrose's crew chief Drew Blickensderfer protested the finish by saying that Allmendinger jumped the restart, but NASCAR officials and Ambrose both denied this, Ambrose saying "The restart had no influence on the outcome.
 We just raced and he won."